 Though they’ve only been active since 2014, JYP boy group GOT7 have already become one of k-pop’s biggest acts — especially internationally.
 They’ve released just enough title tracks to create a top ten list, though I’ve mentioned before that their Japanese output really pales in comparison to their Korean material.
 As usual, only promoted title tracks with music videos are eligible, though Home Run and Yo Moriagatte Yo are pretty solid in their own right.

-Though its relative low energy suffers in comparison to their best title tracks, Fly has proved to have more staying power than I’d first expected. (full review)
+Though its relatively low energy suffers in comparison to their best title tracks, Fly’s laid-back hip-hop has grown more addictive with time. (full review)